Events for next CAGS Newsletter

 All members welcome to attend to listen and contribute to the group's future plans.
 Please advise David if you would like to attend.

 Matthew will lead us through his home town.
 Up steep short hill then pass C11 church of St. Lawrence, a graveyard and some parks.
-Then track to Coulsdon Commnon (where after 3 miles you could get bus back to Croydon) and down through Happy Valley (sheep grazing) and up hill to Farthing Downs (cattle grazing and views over London basin) to finish in Coulsdon Town.
+Coulsdon Commnon through Happy Valley (sheep grazing) and up hill to Farthing Downs finish in Coulsdon Town.
 Lunch in pub or cheap Italian café.
-Could be muddy in parts so wear sturdy shoes or boots.Catch 09:59 train from E.Croydon (or bus 407) to Zone 6 Caterham Station entrance for start at 10.30.Finish Coulsdon (Zone 6) about 13.00 for bus or train back to Croydon.
+Could be muddy in parts so wear sturdy shoes or boots.Catch 09:59 train from E.Croydon (or bus 407) to Zone 6 Caterham Station entrance for start at 10.30.Finish Coulsdon (Zone 6) about 13.00 for bus/ train back.
 5 miles approx.

 Croydon's LGBT police consultation group.
 All local LGBT people welcome.Croydon Town Hall, Katharine Street, Croydon CR9 1ET (Room F9).